How to Connect Salesforce to WordPress

 #Connected sessions limit

 Note: Salesforce limits the total number of connected apps to four per a single user account.
-If you add a fifth WP Fusion site, you will find that that site repeatedly loses its refresh token, and the API connection is broken.
+If you add a fifth WP Fusion site, then the oldest connected site will lose its refresh token, and the API connection will break.

-If you need to connect more than four WP Fusion sites to the same Salesforce account, our recommendation is to create a new admin user, and log in as that user for any additional authentications.
+If you need to use WP Fusion on more than four sites connected to the same Salesforce account, we recommend creating a new admin user and using that user for the initial OAuth authorization.

 #Tags with Salesforce